niolabs/docs/docs/api/blocks_types.md

 ## Add API

-When nio starts, it discovers and adds all the block types in the project.
+When the nio Platform starts, it discovers and adds all the block types in the project.
 If you add a new block type to a running instance of nio, it will not be discovered until nio restarts.
 However, you can add the new block type to a running instance with the Add API.
 After the block code is added to the project directory, send a PUT request to the new block type name to load the new block type into the running nio instance

     curl -XPUT 'http://localhost:8181/blocks_types/<NewBlockTypeName>'